MpiR13/QuestsSubsEmerald/README.md

 Answer 3..
 A script is a 'free' set of commands used to automate actions or tasks within a program whereas a transaction is a PAID function that changes data on the blockchain and therefore cost money.

+## Chapter 1 Day 2

+Please feel free to answer in the language of your choice.

+1. What are the 5 Cadence Programming Language Pillars?

+Answer 1.. xxxxx

+2. In your opinion, even without knowing anything about the Blockchain or coding, why could the 5 Pillars be useful (you don't have to answer this for #5)?

+Answer 2.. xxxxx